Drs. Nathan Yetter and Donald J. Rinchuse investigate whether orthodontic e-models and/or plaster models are useful

 It was reported that 67.69% of those who responded always took pretreatment study models.
 66.54% said they take pretreatment study models (plaster or digital) for better diagnostics while 57.31% also reported taking them for legal reasons.
 In response to whether having study models was important to making treatment decisions, 25.77% strongly disagreed that having pretreatment study models is important to making treatment decisions while 29.23% strongly agreed.
 Overall, there were wide-ranging views on whether it is important to have pretreatment study models.

 Pretreatment orthodontic study models have been used for many years in diagnosis and treatment planning for orthodontic patients.
 They have historically been used as a diagnostic tool and as a legal record of the patients’ condition before the start of treatment.
 Information can be gathered from dental models that include overbite, overjet, tooth sizes, arch lengths, and transverse distances.13 There has been discussion and debate over the diagnostic value of pretreatment study models for a long time.
 Many doctors are taking pretreatment study models only because they feel that they must in order to protect themselves legally.
-The results of this survey indicate that a majority of orthodontist (67.69%) are taking pretreatment study models.
+The results of this survey indicate that a majority of orthodontists (67.69%) are taking pretreatment study models.
 The results also demonstrate that many orthodontists (23.08%) are not taking them for the majority of cases.
 Many orthodontists (57.31%) also cited legal reasons as a motivating factor for taking pretreatment study models.

-As orthodontics continues to evolve, evidence-based practice is a primary focus that should be strived for.
+As orthodontics continues to evolve, an evidence-based practice is a primary focus that should be strived for.
 As stated in the textbook Evidence-Based Clinical Orthodontics, “The orthodontist’s focus for clinical decision making should be on treatment protocols and strategies that are proven to be both efficacious and safe.”14 The question that should be asked is, What scientific evidence exists that supports the value of pretreatment study models for making better diagnostic and treatment planning decisions?
-In this survey 38.08% of those who responded either strongly or somewhat disagreed that having study models is important to making treatment decisions.
+In this survey, 38.08% of those who responded either strongly or somewhat disagreed that having study models is important to making treatment decisions.
 Callahan, et al.,13 studied the value of plaster models in orthodontic diagnosis and treatment planning.
 They presented pretreatment records that included intraoral and extraoral photos, panoramic, and traced lateral cephalometric radiographs to four orthodontists.
 The orthodontists were asked to review the records and formulate a comprehensive diagnosis and treatment plan.
 Once they had completed the diagnosis and treatment plan, the plaster models were introduced with all the other records.
 They were then asked to re-evaluate their diagnosis and treatment plan to see if having the models would change any diagnostic or treatment criteria.
 They found that none of the treatment plans had changed after the study models had been introduced and concluded that the use of plaster models for adequate diagnosis and treatment planning may be questionable.13

 Advances in technology have created other opportunities to avoid alginate impressions and plaster models.
 Many studies have evaluated the reliability and validity of digital models, intraoral scanning, and cone beam computed tomography scanning compared to traditional plaster models for diagnosis and treatment planning.5,6,7,8,9,10,13,14 The consensus of these studies supports the use of digital alternatives.
 The American Board of Orthodontics also accepts these digital versions in place of traditional plaster models for the pretreatment record of board certification.
 They still, however, require plaster models for the final record.
 Parenthetically, the AAO, in a recent publication of the The Bulletin, responded to the question “Can digital photos be taken instead of traditional models?” by stating “The AAO does not have an official position regarding this issue.”
 This statement seems to be contradictory to the position they take in their official guidelines for “Patient Records and Record Keeping.”4 Regardless, the evidence is still lacking in support of any form of pretreatment models to enhance diagnosis and treatment planning.